sallustius/moose/modules/doc/content/framework_development/patch_to_code.md

 At the point where a MOOSE developer believes your code is fit for inclusion in MOOSE they will "merge" your code into the `next` branch in the main MOOSE repository.
 That act of merging automatically kicks off a set of processes:

 1. [CIVET](http://civet.inl.gov) is signaled and more testing is done across multiple platforms.
-2. If #1 passes then the code change is automatically merged into the `master` branch in the main MOOSE repo (that is our "stable" branch).
+2. If #1 passes then the code change is automatically merged into the `primary` branch in the main MOOSE repo (that is our "stable" branch).
-3. The automated merge to `master` cues CIVET to spawn jobs that automatically build:
+3. The automated merge to `primary` cues CIVET to spawn jobs that automatically build:

 - [Doxygen Documentation](http://www.mooseframework.com/docs/doxygen/moose/classes.html)
 - [Browseable Input File Syntax](http://mooseframework.com/docs/syntax/moose/)